-During the year under review, the Company had one (2014: two) employee working in an administrative function.
-Of these employees, zero (2014: 0) were employed outside the Netherlands.
+During the year under review, the Company had one (2015: one) employee working in an administrative function.
+Of these employees, zero (2015: 0) were employed outside the Netherlands.

-Mr. P.M.F.C.
-Verbruggen is entitled as A-director and Mr. M.C.M.
-Creemers and Mrs. M.C.A.L. van der Walle-Peters are entitled as B-directors.
+Till 15 April 2016 Mr. P.M.F.C.
+Verbruggen was entitled as A-director and Mr. M.C.M.
+Creemers and Mrs. M.C.A.L. van der Walle-Peters were entitled as B-directors.
+They have resigned as directors as of that date and Continental Automotive Holding Netherlands B.V. became the sole director.

 These directors, and also the members of the Supervisory Board, do not receive remuneration at Conti-Gummi Finance B.V.